Chart Color Schemes

 Moira is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Moira's dwellings, according to the latest Census, consisted of 98.5% houses and 1.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Vic., in comparison, had 90.8% houses and 9.3% other dwellings.
+As per the latest Census evaluation in Moira, 98.5% of dwellings were houses, with the remaining 1.6% consisting of semi-detached properties, apartments, and other types.
+This contrasts with Non-Metro Vic., where 90.1% of dwellings were houses and 9.9% were other types.
 Home ownership in Moira stood at 49.2%, with mortgaged dwellings at 38.6% and rented ones at 12.2%.
-The median monthly mortgage repayment was $1,213, lower than Non-Metro Vic.'s average of $1,300.
-Weekly rent in Moira was recorded at $210, compared to Non-Metro Vic.'s $250.
+The median monthly mortgage repayment in the area was $1,213, lower than Non-Metro Vic.'s average of $1,430.
+The median weekly rent figure in Moira was $210, compared to Non-Metro Vic.'s $285.
 Nationally, Moira's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing